Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Results and discussion

 \subsection{\ce{LiH} and \ce{H2}}

-The results for \ce{LiH} and \ce{H2} with $(2,2)$ active spaces are shown in Fig.~\ref{fig:lih_og_h2}.
+Results from experiments on \ce{LiH} and \ce{H2} with $(2,2)$ active spaces are shown in Figs.~\ref{fig:lih_og_h2} and \ref{fig:lih_h2_m0}.
 The number of CZ gates in the circuits was $39 \times L$, where $L$ is the layer count.

-From the \ce{LiH} quantum experiments, we see that tiled M0 is successful in reducing the energy deviations for all the calculations compared to the unmitigated results.
-We get a one order of magnitude reduction in the deviation at $1, 2$, and $3$ layers and slightly less at $4$ layers.
-The best accuracy we achieve with error mitigation is $8.7 \, \mathrm{mH}$ at $1$ layer, and the deviations increase with the number of layers for both the mitigated and unmitigated energies.
-A comparison of the quantum experiments and simulations for LiH shows that we get more accurate results in the simulations for both the unmitigated and tiled M0 energies.
-Crucially, tiled M0 achieves impressive one and two orders of magnitude reductions in the energy deviations.
-The best result is for the $3$ layer calculation, where the tiled M0 energy deviates only $-0.5\, \mathrm{mH}$ from the exact value.
-Interestingly, the tiled M0 energies on the simulator do not increase consistently with the number of layers the same way they do for the quantum experiments, highlighting the differences between noise models and real hardware.
+From the \ce{LiH} quantum experiment energies in Fig.~\ref{fig:lih}, we see that tiled M0 is successful in reducing the energy error for all layers compared to the raw results.
+We get a one order of magnitude reduction in the error at $1$, $2$ and $3$ layers and slightly less at $4$ layers.
+The best accuracy we achieve with tiled M0 is $\Delta E_{\mathrm{tM0}} = 8.7 \, \mathrm{mE_h}$ at $1$ layer with a sample standard deviation of $s_{\mathrm{tM0}} = 11.9 \, \mathrm{mE_h}$ and $\text{RMSD}_{\text{tM0}} = 13.7 \, \mathrm{mE_h}$.
+A comparison of the quantum experiments and simulations for LiH shows that we get more accurate results in the simulations for both the raw and tiled M0 energies.
+Crucially, tiled M0 reduces the energy error between one and two orders of magnitude in the simulations.
+The best result is for the $3$-layer calculation where the tiled M0 energy deviates only $\Delta E_{\mathrm{tM0}} = -0.5\, \mathrm{mE_h}$ from the exact value with $s_{\mathrm{tM0}} = 3.2 \, \mathrm{mE_h}$ and $\text{RMSD}_{\text{tM0}} = 2.9 \, \mathrm{mE_h}$ .
+Interestingly, the tiled M0 energies on the simulator do not increase consistently with the number of layers the same way they do for the quantum experiments, evidence of a difference between imported noise models and real quantum hardware noise.

-The tests on \ce{H2} in Fig.~\ref{fig:h2} show another example of tiled M0 reliably reducing the error for calculations on a $4$ qubit system.
+The tests on \ce{H2} in Fig.~\ref{fig:h2} show another example of tiled M0 reliably reducing the energy error for calculations on a $4$ qubit system.
 The number of CZ gates was the same as for LiH.
-In both the quantum experiments and noisy simulations, we observe approximately the same improvements as for LiH, getting close to chemical accuracy in the simulations.
-Importantly, tiled M0 performs qualitatively the same as normal M0 in the simulations on LiH and \ce{H2} with only minor quantitative differences.
-Note that tiled M0 and M0 are the same for a $4$ qubit system when the number of layers is $1$.
-The results differ slightly in our tests because separate assignment matrices were constructed for the tiled M0 and regular M0 tests.
+In both the quantum experiments and simulations, we observe approximately the same improvements as for LiH, getting close to accuracies of $1.6 \, \mathrm{mE_h}$ in the simulations.